eduardogomes/wp-chatbot-boilerplate-node/README.md

 NODE_ENV=development
 PAGE_ACCESS_TOKEN=Bearer <access token, created on step 6 in the format "Bearer TOKEN">
 VERIFY_TOKEN= <a unique string to identity your bot, e.g.: dev-workshop-bot-token>
+APP_SECRET= <a hexadecimal value created by workplace, used to sign the requests to secure they are coming from Facebook servers>
 PORT=5000
 ```